claudiakosylak/api-project-meetup/README.md

 [Live site available here](https://meetup-api-project-pyx7.onrender.com)

 This project, called ReadMe, is a loose clone of the Meetup site.
 Users can join groups related to certain types of books and use it as a fan club or a book club with certain readings.
-There are events hosted both online and in person that one could attend when part of a group.
+One can attend events once they are part of a group to connect with others in the group.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>